Tzintzun444/pswrd_entropy_gen/pswrd_entropy_gen/README.md

 This is the password created \(or it can be any password), it must be a string.

 + decimals:
-This parameter defines how many decimals there will be in the entropy \(and if is necessary, round the entropy to that number of decimals).
+This parameter defines how many decimals there will be in the entropy \(and if it is necessary, round the entropy to that number of decimals).
 By default, there is 1 decimal.

 ```python